 The TaoTronics Cool Mist Humidifier, we named this the best humidifier for winter for a few reasons.
 It’s quiet enough to use in your room at night.
 The TaoTronics is also the only humidifier we reviewed today that has a cleanable filter.
 This will help save money over time.
 You also do not need to wait for shipping if you forget to buy a new filter.

-We have included a search bar in the ad below to help you find relevant products based on the content of this page.
+We have included a functional search bar in the ad below.
+It has been prefilled with a search term to show products relevant to the content on this page.